In this topic:

 when opening the Cryovac packaging.
 This odor is normal and should dissipate

 after a few minutes.
-If the odor is a strong, putrid smell that lingers even
+If the odor is a strong, putrid smell that lasts

-and it should be returned to the store for a refund.
+and should be returned to the store for a refund.

 More and more often, the fresh pork products sold by supermarket chains and discount retailers have been "enhanced" with a solution of water, sodium phosphate, and flavorings.
 The pork industry believes that consumers like enhanced pork products because they are juicier and more tender even when overcooked.